Emerentia

 Emerentia is the name given for a grandmother of Mary, mother of Jesus, in some European traditions and art from the late 15th century.
-She is not to be confused with Saint Emerentiana, a Roman martyr of the 3rd century.
+She is not to be confused with Saint Emerentiana, a Roman martyr of the 3rd century who features briefly in Alban Butler's The lives of the fathers, martyrs, and other principal saints 1812, volume 1.